geniikw/CoroutineChain/README.md

 In my exprience, generally coroutine code can be classified into two kinds.

-One is functional one block. for example
+One is a functional block. for example

 ```csharp
 IEnumerator OneFunction(){